 - Configure the percentage of communications to review at 100% to ensure that policies are catching all issues of concern in communications for your organization.

 - You can scan communications from third-party sources for data imported into mailboxes in your Microsoft 365 organization.
 To include review of communications in these platforms, you'll need to configure a connector to these services before messages meeting policy conditions are monitored by communication policy.

 - All organizations have different communication standards and policy needs.
-Monitor for specific keywords using communication compliance policy conditions or monitor for specific types of information with custom sensitive information types.
+Detect specific keywords using communication compliance policy conditions or detect specific types of information with custom sensitive information types.

 Ready to get started?

-To configure communication compliance for your Microsoft 365 organization, see Configure communication compliance for Microsoft 365 or check out the case study for Contoso and how they quickly configured a communication compliance policy to monitor for offensive language in Microsoft Teams, Exchange Online, and Yammer communications.
+To configure communication compliance for your Microsoft 365 organization, see Configure communication compliance or check out the case study for Contoso and how they quickly configured a communication compliance policy to detect inappropriate content in Microsoft Teams, Exchange Online, and Yammer communications.